djccarew/watson-assistant-lab/README.md

 8. Type in the following when prompted for the cuisine:
 `American for 5 people at 9pm next friday`
-Note how you are not prompted for any further information becaise all the required info to make the reservation has already  been provided.
+Note how you are not prompted for any further information because all the required info to make the reservation has already  been provided.

 ![try it 7](images/ss25.png)